JojSh/CV/README.md

 #### Communication

-I believe that the difference between passable and great code is the ability to efficiently communicate  purpose.
+I believe that the difference between passable and great code is its ability to efficiently communicate  purpose.
 Like good writing, good code should tell a story that a reader with even a basic grasp of the language can understand and feel able to actively engage with.

 * Writing